Rise & Glide At The Least Crowded Ski Resorts On Your Next Vacation

 Photo by: Local Freshies®

 Mammoth is everything that it’s cracked up to be.
 Big bowls, lots of snow, and tons of acreage.
 It’s a must for “Ikon”-ic powder days.
 But if you’re looking for a more relaxed vibe, consider heading to their sister resort just down the road – June Mountain!
 This quiet ski area is nestled above the town of June Lake and even on the busiest days gets at most 2,000 skiers.
-While the queue for the 1st lift can get a bit long, once your up top, you’ll feel like the only one on the mountain!
+While the queue for the 1st lift can get a bit long, once you’re up top, you’ll feel like the only one on the mountain!
 Lastly, for those with kids 12 and under, they can ski and snowboard for free at June Mountain – every day of the season, including holidays.
 For those that need a bit more coaxing, here’s 6 reasons to visit June Mountain.
 And with June Lake itself going through a renaissance, you may want to stay in town as well.

 Kicking Horse